Audit Committee – Terms of Reference

-- The Finance Director, Director of Corporate Assurance and a senior partner from the Company's external auditors shall be invited and will normally attend meetings.
+- The Finance Director, Director of Corporate Assurance and the Appointed Auditor from the Company's external auditors shall be invited and will normally attend meetings.
 Other directors, senior financial managers and members of the Company's external auditors may also be requested to attend as judged appropriate by the chairman of the Committee.
 However, only members of the Committee have the right to attend.

 - The Committee shall meet the Company's external auditors without any executive management or directors being present, at least once a year and may also call for meetings with the external auditors, without the presence of any executive director at such other times as they think necessary.
 The Committee should also, at least once a year, meet the Director of Corporate Assurance without any executive management or director being present.

 - The Company Secretary or his/her nominee shall act as the Secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.